1.) These stories are from 1995-1996 and dealt with a PFLAG (Parents

 counsel after Pat Robertson's Christian Broadcasting Network attacked

 its TV ad campaign.
-The campaign, aimed at highlighting the harm done by
+The campaign, aimed at highlighting the harm done

 anti-gay rhetoric, mixes CBN footage of Robertson and others making